A Guide to Smart Meters

 If your supplier has already contacted you but you didn’t opt for the meter at the time, you can generally book an appointment through their website.

-There may be rare cases when it’s not possible to get a smart meter just yet –for example, if the communication signal in your area is weak or if your meter type isn’t supported yet.
-But energy suppliers are committed to offering every household a smart meter by 2024.
+There may be rare cases when it’s not possible to get a smart meter just yet –for example, if the mobile signal in your area is weak or your meter type isn’t supported yet.
+Your energy supplier should be able to tell you if this is the case and advise on when you should be able to get one.

 How are smart meters installed?